Eighties Part One

 Judy had many good qualities.
 She was pretty, she was funny, and she was sexy.
 She kept her classes laughing all night long with her antics.
 She was a good teacher too.
 Judy was a very popular instructor indeed.

-After Cindy left the studio to patch up her marriage in 1982, I was suddenly free again.
+After Victoria left the studio to patch up her marriage in 1982, I was suddenly free again.
 But the girl I had my eye on - Judy P - was in a relationship.
 This forced me to bide my time a while longer.
 It wasn't until late in 1982 that Judy and I began to date.
 We had a wonderful relationship that lasted more than a year.

 Those were special days at the studio.
 We had our Labeling Parties, we played Charades, we had volleyball parties, we had a Jigsaw Puzzle contest, we danced the Jitterbug at Blueberry Hill, we danced the Western Swing at Texas, and we even went Ballroom Dancing at Al Marks Melody Lane Ballroom.